hp-plus5/mapp/README.md

 Unlike `useEffect` and `useState`, the typical vanilla-y React hooks for managing state, the ReactQuery library will manage caching, background updates, and stale data without any additional setup or code if you simply tell it where to get your data from.
 React Query uses custom hooks for this like `useQuery`, which calls on `useEffect` and `useState` internally.
 (You can find the code underlying [`useQuery`](https://dev.to/wra-sol/how-does-react-querys-usequery-work-5gna) here.)

+### MapBox API

+Things to know about the many confusing APIs offered by Mapbox:
+Raster in Mapbox API-speak is images/satellite view Vector is what we want
+We don’t want something static; we want users to be able to click on points and edit their data/refresh specific markers I think we'll need to ask them in a geoJSON format
+If we want more customized icons, we can look to the [Maki icon editor](https://labs.mapbox.com/maki-icons/editor/).